gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

       }

-Unlike our simplified `projection` function above which only had width, height, and depth parameters this more common othrographic projection function we can pass in left, right, bottom, top, near, and far which gives as more flexability.
+Unlike our simplified `projection` function above which only had width, height, and depth parameters this more common orthographic projection function we can pass in left, right, bottom, top, near, and far which gives as more flexibility.
 To use it the same as our original projection function we'd call it with

     var left = 0;